dennybritz/scpd-downloader/README.md

+**Important: Stanford has changed their SCPD website and this tool no longer works.**

 # Stanford SCPD Lecture Downloader

 Downloads lecture videos from [https://myvideosu.stanford.edu/oce/currentquarter.aspx](https://myvideosu.stanford.edu/oce/currentquarter.aspx). **You need a valid Stanford SUNet ID.** Supports two-step authentication.
 Videos are streamed, so downloading lectures may take a while.